A note on wormholes as compact stellar objects: The condition

 In general, then, the mass of the interior is $\frac{1}{2}b(r_0)=\frac{1}{2}r_0$.
 At first glance this appears to be impossible: for example, in geometrized units, the mass of the Earth is 0.44 cm and the mass of the sun is 1.5 km; both are very much less than the corresponding radii.
 Although seemingly absurd, we can accept the condition $b(r_0) =r_0$ by appealing to exotic matter, not because this solves the problem but because we can now claim that a sufficiently far advanced civilization may be able to handle the resulting technical difficulties.
 An obvious alternative is to take into account certain relativistic effects in order to satisfy the condition $m(r_0)=\frac{1}{2}r_0$.

 Since we are primarily interested is qualitative results, let us assume that $\rho$ is constant, as in the original Schwarzschild interior solution.
-It follows from line element (\ref{E:line1}) that the element of volume is
+Since $m(r)$ has units of length, it follows from line element (\ref{E:line1}) that the element of volume is given by the relativistic form